Extended Schur functions and bases related by involutions: Involutions on and NSym

 \begin{ex} The map $flip$ works on the following tableau as follows:

 \end{ex}

-By construction, the descent composition of a standard shin-tableau $U$ is the reverse of the descent composition of the standard flipped shin-tableau given by $flip(U)$.
-Using this fact, we show that the flipped extended Schur functions are the image of the extended Schur functions under $\rho$.
+By construction, the descent composition of a standard shin-tableau $U$ is the reverse of the descent composition of the standard reverse shin-tableau given by $flip(U)$.
+Using this fact, we show that the reverse extended Schur functions are the image of the extended Schur functions under $\rho$.

 \begin{thm} For a composition $\alpha$, Moreover, $\{\fshin^*_{\alpha}\}_{\alpha}$ is a basis of $QSym$. \end{thm}